IBM/ansible-storage-protect/README.md

 ## Use Cases

-### Preparing the dsmadmc connection
+### Preparing Storage Protect client system-option file

-The dsmadmc CLI requires a `dsm.sys` file to be created to be able to point at IBM Storage Protect instance.
-The `dsm_sysfile` module exists to prepare this file in readiness for runing modules if this file has not already been creaed.
+- The client-system options file (dsm.sys) configures the Storage Protect client (and dsmadmc CLI) with the Storage Protect server details and the communication methods.
+- Refer to https://www.ibm.com/docs/en/storage-protect/8.1.24?topic=overview-creating-modifying-client-system-options-file for more details.

 You can use the following example code:

 ```
 - name: Create dsm.sys